Connecticut Association of Athletic Directors

 Consultants

-Section 1.
-All consultants to the Board of Control will be voting members of that body.
-Consultant positions shall include, but not be restricted to, Awards Chairperson, Sport Consultants Chairperson, Season Limitations Representative, Officials Committee Representative, CIAC Board of Control Representative, Retired Athletic Directors Chairperson, and Newsletter Consultant.
+Section A. All consultants to the Board of Control will be voting members of that body.
+Consultant positions shall include, but not be restricted to, Awards Chairperson, Sport Consultants Chairperson, Seasons Limitations representative, Officials Committee representative, CIAC Board of Control representative, Retired Athletic Directors Chairperson, Newsletter consultant and other voted upon at the annual meeting.

-Section 2.
-Consultants will be selected by a committee appointed by the President and chaired by the immediate past President.
+Section B. Consultants will be selected by a committee appointed by the President and chaired by the immediate past president.
 A consultant position may not be held by an individual presently serving on the Board of Control as an officer, league representative, or at-large district representative.

-Section 3.
-All Past Presidents may serve as non-voting consultants to the Board of Control.
+Section C. All past presidents may serve as non-voting consultants to the Board of Control.

 ARTICLE IX